dat-ecosystem/dat/beta-cli-api.md

 Current version is now b04adb64fdf2203
 ```

-#### Merge tools

-A `dat merge` receives a stream of changes that will be applied to resolve conflicts between two versions.
 In this example, the `<merge-function/tool>` decides which change to keep between the versions suppled in a `dat diff`, outputting the json for each kept change to stdout.

 ```
 $ dat diff ab3234dfe5 bdc3ae23cef | <merge-function/tool> | dat merge ab3234dfe5 bdc3ae23cef -
 Changes resolved successfully.
 Current version is now b04adb64fdf2203
 ```

 ## dataset commands